-The icont translator can accept several Icon source files at one time.
+icont can accept several Icon source files at one time.
 When several files are given, they are translated and combined into a single icode file whose name is derived from the name of the first file.
-For example, translates the files prog1.icn and prog2.icn and produces one icode file, prog1.icx.
+For example, icont prog1 prog2 translates and links the files prog1.icn and prog2.icn and produces one icode file, prog1.icx.